 It is all about educating the client and getting them comfortable.
 That is what you are doing.
 You are showing them through these multiple phases that you understand the work and you are helping them to understand it and you are showing them you know how to take this forward.

-This is not exactly a new technique.
+This is not exactly a new way of building client relationships.
 But this insight that identifying an issue is not the same as showing credibility to solve the issue is something you have to keep in mind.